Our group-wide Safety and Environmental Management System keeps individual activities proceeding toward common goals under a common philosophy.

 The officer in charge of safety and environmental affairs appointed by the President has overall responsibility for building and managing the promotion structure for Taiyo Yuden’s Safety and Environmental Management System.

-TAIYO YUDEN Group is ISO 14001 certified for its production sites and development centers.
-The rate of ISO14001 certificated production site is 100%.
+The Taiyo Yuden Group is ISO 14001 certified for its production sites and development centers.

-Also, as the group became ISO 45001 certified, it returned the OHSAS 18001 certificate instead of subjecting to the Validated Assessment Program (VAP) audit by the Responsible Business Alliance (RBA) in line currently with the set plan.
+In addition, we address corporate responsibility in the global supply chain, and the group undergoes the Validated Assessment Program (VAP) audits by the Responsible Business Alliance (RBA) on a continuous basis in line with the set plan.

 |TAIYO YUDEN CO., LTD.（Japan）|